adeleke123/hng-stage0-api/README.md

 ## HNG Stage 0 Dynamic Profile Endpoint

-Here is a ready-to-use `README.md` file that covers all the required submission criteria.
+Here is the `README.md` file that covers all the required submission criteria.

 ````markdown
 # HNG Backend Stage 0: Dynamic Profile Endpoint